NikitaSmall/pretty_weather_2/README.md

 The same data providers can be used as fallback_provider - an additional source.
 It can be useful in situations with unavailable sites.
+To use WorldWeather or Forecast.io you need to have your own api key!
 To manage these options you can create initializer like this:

 ```ruby